International Women’s Day is on March 8th, so we’re celebrating the women in ediscovery who lead Nextpoint to success.

 I initially got into the Litigation Consulting industry working at a company that specialized in creating graphics and animations for trial presentations (where I met Tricia Boguslawski).
 After 9 years, I made a career change and joined an international marketing agency (the inspiration for Mad Men!) and worked in social media analytics.

 I enjoyed learning all about Big Data (and developed my extreme affinity for pivot tables), but I missed working on the meaningful projects that I was exposed to in the litigation world.
 After 2.5 years, I once again joined the legal industry working in trial services.
 All the while, I kept in touch with Tricia (who had since joined Nextpoint) and was curious to learn more about the earlier aspect of the litigation continuum: ediscovery.
-In 2019, I took the leap to join Nextpoint to oversee our engagement team and haven’t looked back since.
+In 2019, I took the leap to join Nextpoint and haven’t looked back since.

 How has being a woman impacted your career path and experiences?